Anasthase/AndroidSeekBarPreference/README.md

 * `maxValue`: The maximum value for the setting.
 * `stepValue`: The step value for for the setting.
 * `format`: The formatting string of the current value.
 If specified, must be a valid format string, as expected by `String.format()`, otherwise only the value will be displayed.
 If `null`, the current value will not be displayed.
+* `displayDividerValue`: A divider in order to display the value as a float value.
+If this is used, `format` must handle float values, like `%.2f`.</li>

 Be aware of the following edge cases:
 * If `minValue` is lesser than 0, it will be set to 0